Marcel88888/MilitaryBase/README.md

 * [Features](#features)

 ## General info
-Project was made tot familiarize myself with the object-oriented programming paradigm for subject Object-Oriented Programming on the 2. semester on Warsaw University of Technology.
+Project was made to familiarize myself with the object-oriented programming paradigm for subject Object-Oriented Programming on the 2. semester on Warsaw University of Technology.

 ## Technologies
 * C++